Binaryify/OneDark-Pro/docs/README.md

 Then press `ctrl(⌘) + shift + P`, input **'reload'** and press `enter`, you will find the color of the code had change when the window reload

 Now you know how to design the theme
-You can fork my theme, and send a pull request with you version to me, I will review it and merge it
+You can fork my theme, and send a pull request with you version to me, I will review it and merge it or design your theme and publish the VS Code market, here the official docs to publish your theme [https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers](https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers)

+Try it~